dillondesilva/codehelium/README.md

 Library components can then be changed by visiting `src/lib/`, with changes reflected in the development server (from running `npm start`).
 Once complete, send a PR (filled with basic details) to bring your changes into this repo!

 ## Support this Project 💛
-Starring this repo and sending PRs with useful features/improvements are always appreciated and welcomed!
+Starring this repo, creating issues and sending PRs with useful features/improvements are always appreciated and welcomed!